Ronda Eisenhard 513-842-5208 email@example.com Mrs. "I" is the counselor for students who have a last name beginning with A-K.

 Your junior year provides the last 1/3 of your GPA that will be used for admission into college and scholarships because you will be applying in the fall of your senior year.
 Plan to take the ACT and SAT in the spring and then again in the fall of your senior year.
 To prepare for your senior year when you will be applying to colleges, it is important to develop an activity list.
 Your activity list should include volunteer work, awards and recognitions, activities (clubs and sports) you participated in each year of high school, paid work experience, and anything else that helps a college know you better.
 You will work on this in your American Literature class.

-Class Ring Orders - to order your class ring from Jostens, go to their website at Jostens.com or via phone at (513) 561-3225.
+Class Ring Orders - Jostens will be sending a link to a Virtual Presentation to order your class rings from them, go to their website at Jostens.com or via phone at (513) 561-3225.

 GPA continues to be important.
 If your freshman GPA is not one of which you are proud, it is not too late to improve it this year.
 Make this first semester a really good one, and you will see the difference.